-1715, "style of dress," an art term, from French costume (17c.), from Italian costume "fashion, habit," from Latin consuetudinem (nominative consuetudo) "custom, habit, usage."
-Essentially the same word as custom but arriving by a different etymology.
-From "customary clothes of the particular period in which the scene is laid," meaning broadened by 1818 to "any defined mode of dress."
-Costume jewelry is first attested 1933.
+1715, "style of dress," but also more broadly "custom or usage with respect to place and time, as represented in art or literature; distinctive action, appearance, arms, furniture, etc.," from French costume (17c.), from Italian costume "fashion, habit," from Latin consuetudinem (nominative consuetudo) "custom, habit, usage."
+Essentially the same word as custom but arriving by a different path.

 Web design and development by MaoningTech.